 This guy showed me his electric scooter, before he jumped on and rode away.

-My first event after returning to the staff of CenturyLink Field was a Taylor Swift concert, on the day after we got back into Seattle.
+Back in Seattle, my first event after returning to the staff of CenturyLink Field was a Taylor Swift concert, on the day after we got back.
 I got a whole 4 hours sleep that night!

 At the funeral home, management finally found someone who could reliably trim the tree without making a mess of it, which they did.
 One of the things I do there is to either advise the directors to lower the flag to half staff as necessary, or do it myself if it’s after hours, and return it to full staff when the half staff period is over.
 With the tree finally trimmed, it’s do-able.
 This effort was for Memorial Day.